 But this is not where the expansion ends.
 A new Middle/High school building has been completed which can accommodate 8-900 students allowing for a total whole school capacity of 2,000- 2,200 students.

 In addition, Scholarships of Excellence will be awarded to students in the Middle and High School and the opening of the Middle/High School building will also enable the number of classes in KG and Primary to expand to 7 per grade.

-The final phase of development, which is also under construction and will be ready for September 2017, is the Boarding House.
-SISD is the second school in Dubai that will have shared or single en-suite rooms with catering through the school kitchen situated in the Middle and High School building.
-Boarding will be offered on a weekly or full time basis to include full pastoral care and a programme of activities to support students during their time after school.
+The final phase of development, completed in September 2017, is the Boarding House.
+SISD is the second school in Dubai (Repton Dubai being the other) that offers shared or single en-suite rooms with catering through the school kitchen situated in the Middle and High School building.
+Boarding is offered on a weekly or full time basis to include full pastoral care and a programme of activities to support students during their time after school.

-Currently students of 57 different nationalities attend the school, the majority from European countries followed by US and Canadian passport holders, Indian and Pakistani children.
+Currently students of approximately 60 different nationalities attend the school, the majority from European countries, followed by US and Canadian passport holders, Indian and Pakistani children.
 Like many schools in the UAE, SISD is a truly international environment.

 Head of School Beat Sommer, who has over 30 years’ experience in education, can count on a highly qualified and experienced team: Head of Middle School Luke Osborne, with a Master’s Degree in Education, has extensive experience in IB teaching and a background in boarding, Head of Primary Sabah Rashid, with a Master in Education from UCLA, has worked in the UAE for 13 years and is a qualified IB educator and Dr. Christine Jacob, Head of Languages and herself a proficient trilinguist, coordinates the language support, which is an essential component of a successful bilingual programme.